Media Studies and Production MA

 Comprehensive Examinations:

-Upon completion of all or most coursework and all other requirements, the student who elects not to complete a thesis or master's project must take comprehensive examinations.
+Upon completion of all or most coursework and all other requirements, students who elect to not complete a thesis or master's project must take comprehensive examinations.
 The comprehensive examinations are a set of written tests on several subjects, that may, if necessary, be followed by oral discussions.
-As the student nears coursework completion, s/he should discuss with the advisor the constitution of the Comprehensive Examination Committee and the topics of the examinations.
-During this period, the student is also advised to check with prospective faculty members concerning their willingness and ability to serve as members on the committee.
-This should be done sometime during the student's third term of study.
+As students near coursework completion, they should discuss with their advisor the constitution of the Comprehensive Examination Committee and the topics of the examinations.
+During this period, students are also advised to check with prospective faculty members concerning their willingness and ability to serve as members on the committee.
+This should be done sometime during the students' third term of study.
 The comprehensive exams are taken during the final term of study.

 The examinations cover the discipline of media and communication, not the precise coursework taken by a given student.
-The student is examined in three areas that s/he determines in conjunction with her/his committee.
+Students are examined in three areas that they determine in conjunction with their committee.
 Each area is represented by the question(s) of one committee member.
 The questioner in each examination area may be understood to be the lead or main reader for that area.
 The three areas are chosen from Communication Behavior, Communication History, Communication Institutions, Communication Message Systems, Communication Research Methodology, Communication Theory and an optional area.

 The form of the examinations is determined by the student and the Comprehensive Examination Committee.
 Each of the three examinations can be taken either in office or at home, either with or without the use of notes and/or books, and for a period of a few hours to a week.
 In all cases, the written portion of the examination must be completed within a 14-day period.
 In-office examinations may not exceed four hours.